-The monasteries/nunneries provide wrappings that the visitors can wear them over their clothing before entering.
+The monasteries/nunneries provide wrappings that the visitors can wear over their clothing before entering.

 FREE TIME: After the guide takes you around, you have enough time to see whatever is left to see.

-AT DELPHI, the 2 day tour to Meteora meets the 3 day classical tour, and the tour company usually moves guests travelling to Meteora onto another bus and they proceed to Kalambaka and visit Meteora together.
+IN DELPHI the 2-day tour to Meteora meets the 3-day classical tour, and the tour company usually moves guests traveling to Meteora onto another bus and they proceed to Kalambaka and visit Meteora together.

 Read more about Athens to Delphi and Meteora 2-Day Trip 2019 – https://www.viator.com/tours/Athens/2-Day-Trip-to-Delphi-and-Meteora-from-Athens/d496-31408A?mcid=56757